JeffersonLab/clas12-mcgen/README.md

 - If libraries are needed, they should be put inside a lib directory, at the top level dir
 - If necessary, an environment variable (name in its README) where the executable will look for data

+Note: if you want to use `requirements.sh` to test your latest changes to the generator, make sure you update the submodules first:

+`git submodule update --remote --merge .`

 If you are the maintainer of a package and made changes that you want to include here, send emails to ungaro@jlab.org, baltzell@jlab.org (Mauri or Nathan) requesting the update.